Car insurance for young drivers

 This is a type of insurance fraud known as “fronting”.
 It’s illegal and could invalidate your insurance policy and even lead to a driving prosecution.

 There’s no getting around the fact that car insurance is expensive for younger drivers.
 If you’re 20 or younger, you can expect to pay upwards of £1,000 a year – or much more if you own a bigger, more powerful car or live in a part of the UK with a higher risk of car crime.
 But drive safely and avoid making claims, and you’re likely to see premiums drop over time, particularly when you reach your 26th birthday.
-Until then, shop around and use our cost-cutting tips to avoid paying more than you need to for insurance.
+Until then, shop around to find the right cover at the best price, and use our cost-cutting tips to avoid paying more than you need to for insurance.

 Frequently asked questions